PAIDNetwork/Protocol/README.md

  #### **An encrypted off-chain database of personally identifiable information (PII)**

  - full legal name
- - country and region (encoded under the ISO 3166 standard for storage in OrgIDVerifier.sol or RegistrarIDVerifier.sol).
+ - country and region (encoded under the ISO 3166 standard for storage in a Solidity Contract).
- - rating (non-accredited, accredited, QIB, etc.varies by issuer & jurisdiction—will be represented by an arbitrary uint8 in OrgIDVerifier.sol or RegistrarIDVerifier.sol)
+ - rating (non-accredited, accredited, QIB, etc.varies by issuer & jurisdiction)
  - Tax ID #
- - One or more public blockchain addresses a required renewal date (will be represented in epoch time in OrgIDVerifier.sol or RegistrarIDVerifier.sol)
+ - One or more public blockchain addresses a required renewal date.
  - the KECCAK256 hash of a subset of the  foregoing PII (the IDHash)

  #### **JSON Schema**